 All of us are deeply committed to graduate mentoring, and graduate students quickly become a part of our vibrant community.
 The History Department takes language study very seriously.
 Colloquia (reading, written reports, interpretation, discussion) and research seminars are conducted using primary and secondary sources in the relevant original languages.
 Distinguished graduate students, the Davis Fellows, have the opportunity to offer small upper-level undergraduate classes in their field of study.
 Our PhDs have published books with major presses and articles in influential journals.

-The Russian and East Central European field is honored to announce the creation of the Jacques Rossi Gulag Research Fund, which starting in 2012-2013 will support conferences, speakers, and grants to students pursuing research projects related to the history of the Gulag in the Soviet Union.
+Since 2012, the Russian and East European field has overseen the Jacques Rossi Gulag Research Fund, which supports conferences, speakers, and grants to students at all levels pursuing research projects related to the history of the Gulag in the Soviet Union.

 The Richard Stites Memorial Lecture Series is founded as a living memorial to Richard Stites (1931-2010), a giant in the field of Russian history who taught at Georgetown from 1977 until his death.
 Every other year a distinguished scholar will deliver the lecture to celebrate scholarship in the tradition of Richard Stites in the fields of history, Russian studies, cultural history, and the history of popular culture.

 Contribute to the Richard Stites Memorial Lecture Fund.
 After clicking the link, select "Other" and write "Richard Stites Fund" in the box.
 Donors may also call Georgetown's Gift Processing department directly to make a gift by phone at 1-202-687-1789.